iHRIS/iHRIS/README.md

 ## Running iHRIS
 iHRIS is divided into two components, the ui frontend and a backend.
 To start the ui frontend, run `npm run serve`.
 To start the backend, run `npm run start`.

+## What do I need?
+In order to run iHRIS, you will need a FHIR compatible server (such as hapi), an elasticsearch instance, kibana, and nginx to run kibana.
+Please refer those installation documents for guidance.
+You will also need nodejs and npm to install packages and run the backend server.

+## Structure Definitions
+iHRIS is powered by a FHIR compliant server.
+This allows the user to tailor their installation by changing the structure definitions to show/hide different components, add custom extensions, and rename sections.
+We have provided several custom structure defintions insides the resources/StructureDefintion directory.
+Load those to your FHIR compatible server.

+## Authentication
+iHRIS includes basic username / password authentication for all pages other than the dashboard.
+A sample user can be found under resources/demos/admin.iHRISUser.json.
+The username and password for this user is admin / admin.
+It is STRONGLY recommended that the password be changed on installation.